simjbnathan/MinimalCatalogApi/README.md

 ## Evaluation

-The solution will be evaluated based on the following criteria:

 - Functionality: Does the SPA fulfill the core requirements and optional enhancements?
 Yes
 - Code Quality: Is the code clean, well-structured, and maintainable?
 Yes
 - Security: Is API key authentication correctly implemented (if attempted)?
 Yes